 As an equestrian professional myself for many years, I understand this world and how tough it can be, especially in the long, cold and dark winter months.
 Long days with little rest can have a negative affect on mood and wellbeing.

 Losing a beloved horse or pet can be devastating, as can taking the decision to end their life if they are suffering.
 Letting go is so difficult, and finding support through this dreadful experience really helps.

 Personal injury is common, and can be hard to deal with if you are a fit and active person.
 Physical jobs such as vets, farriers, farmers, horse trainers, for example, demand physical fitness and stamina: injury can knock this for six, and the mental impact of not being able to do what you need be very stressful.

-Being very good at reading people, with equine assisted counselling the horse is part of the therapy session, alongside me.
+When working with equine assisted therapy with me, the horse is part of the counselling session.
 At our initial session, we can discuss if horses would be of support to you in your individual counselling process.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.